nikitalogos/birthday_reminder/README.md

 > 1. `birthday-reminder` will create a new calendar in your Google Calendar called `Birthday Reminder` (you can change this name in `main_config.yaml`).
 > 2. It will not modify any events from other calendars.
 > 3. Calendar created by `birthday-reminder` is not intended to be edited manually from Google Calendar web interface.
-> 4. The only thing you can do in web interface is change the color of the calendar (unfortunately, it's not possible to change the color via API).
+> 4. The only things you can do in web interface are
+>    1. change the color of the calendar (unfortunately, it's not possible to change the color via API).
+>    2. set the default calendar time zone. (also does't work through API).
+It is useful if you choose full-day events option (`use_time: false`), because full-day events follow the calendar time zone.
+Timed events, however, follow the time zone of the event itself, which is effectively set by the `birthday-reminder` program.
 > 5. If you want to edit events, you should edit `Birthdays.txt` file and run `birthday-reminder upload` again.

+## Advanced usage

+1. If you want, you can create several birthday calendars with different preferences.
+For example, one for friends and one for colleagues.
+2. To do this, you need to create two separate config files, then configure each calendar accordingly.
+3. `birthday-reminder` distinguishes calendars by their names, so just set different values in `calendar_name` field.
+   1. Be careful and do not set the same name as your existing calendar, otherwise `birthday-reminder` can potentially delete all events from it!
+   2. However, it will ask for confirmation before doing this (if `--force` parameter is not specified).
+4. also set fields `input_file` in both config to point to corresponding text files with your birthdays data
+5. After that, you can run `birthday-reminder <command>` with `--config-file` (or simply `-c`) parameter to specify which config file to use.